 DiAGRAM – the Digital Archives Graphical Risk Assessment Model

-The project will produce an integrated decision support system, based around a risk model in the form of a Dynamic Bayesian Network.
+The project has produced an integrated decision support system, based around a risk model in the form of a Dynamic Bayesian Network.
 This tool will allow archives to investigate potential mitigations to digital preservation risks based on their own current circumstances, and communicate the relative effectiveness of different strategies (and the costs of different strategies) to relevant decision makers, funders and other stakeholders in an easy-to-understand way.
 This will allow archives to evidence their requests for support based on a rigorous model which will have been developed using the experience of a wide range of institutions.

 The core project team at The National Archives is: